Exclamation and Questions Marks

 - “Where have you been!
 I’ve been waiting for two hours!”

-In informal writing, use an exclamation mark in brackets to express outrage, humour or other emotions, or to emphasize a word within a sentence.
+In informal writing, use an exclamation mark in brackets to express outrage, humour or other emotions, or to emphasise a word within a sentence.

 - 44 degrees is really(!) hot.